rachfop/takomo-docs/docs/stacks/parameter-resolvers.md

 ### External stack output

-External stack output resolver reads the parameter value from a stack output of a stack.
-The stack from where the output is read is referred as the source stack, and the stack that is using the resolver is referred as the target stack.
+The external stack output resolver reads the parameter value from a stack output of a stack.
+The stack from where the output is read is referred to as the source stack, and the stack using the resolver is referred to as the target stack.

 The source stack does not have to be configured within the same Takomo project with the target stack.